 Contact the SEEDS Program Officer at Kteague@collegefund.org to receive information on your Shared Dropbox Portal.
 Your designated link will be provided to you in our response.

 We will send the SEEDS application and financial template via your Dropbox Folder.
-As part of your application, your TCU must upload a budget narrative (narrative should include timeline for spend out of project funds) and supplemental documentation (examples of current degree program, syllabi, etc.)
+As part of your application, your TCU must upload a budget narrative (narrative should include a timeline for spending out of project funds) and supplemental documentation (examples of current degree program, syllabi, etc.)

 Upload ALL required documents to the designated folder on the Scholarly Emergence for Environmental Design and Stewardship (SEEDS) Shared Dropbox Portal.